AugustoCiuffoletti/esp01-devboard/README.md

 2. plug the USB-TTL/USB-STC-ISP adapter into the J6 connector
 3. short the two left pins of the J7 connector with a jumper
 4. push the reset button
-5. plug the adapter into a USB socket in you PC
+5. plug the adapter into a USB socket in your PC

 Now you are in **Bootload** mode, ready to upload your sketch: I assume that you know how to do that.